MockJoke/MrBlock/README.md

 # MrBlock

-A basic 2D game where a player hsa to reach a target while avoiding simple enemies Unity
+A basic 2D game in Unity where a player has to reach a target while avoiding simple enemies

 ## Objectives:
 - basic 2D movement using transform & rigidbody2D